web-dave/webdave.de/src/assets/posts/angular-elements.md

 ### How does a CustomElement look like?

-Its a `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
+Its an `ES6 class` which extends `HTMLElement` and so it inherits the entire `DOM API`.
-That means any properties/methods that you add to the class become part of the element's DOM interface and it creates a public JavaScript API for your tag.
+That means any properties/methods that you add to the class become part of the element's DOM interface and it creates a public JavaScript API for your HTML tag.

 ```typescript
 class MoinComponent extends HTMLElement {}
 ```

 You must define it to introduce it to the Browser, therefore you have to call `customElements.define()` which takes two parameters.
-The first Parameter is the Tag-Name, the second Parameter is the Class you want to register for this TagName.
+The first Parameter is the TagName, the second parameter is the class you want to register for this TagName.
-There are some very Important rules you have to follow when it come to creating CustomElements.
+There are some very important rules you have to follow when it comes to creating CustomElements.

 1. The TagName must be lowercase and MUST contain a dash `-` (kebab-case).
 So the HTML parser can distinguish CustomElements from regular elements.
 It also ensures forward compatibility when new tags are added to HTML (HTML tags are without dashes).
-2. TagNames must be Unique and can only defined once.
+2. TagNames must be unique and can only defined once.
 3. CustomElements are NEVER self-closing

 ```typescript